Read This First

 Prompt 2: Provide, if possible, a robust coherent philosophical grounding for public salary caps for private employment contracts.

-The section turns on Philosophical Grounding for Public Salary Caps in Private Employment Contracts and Aristotelian Ethics.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Philosophical Grounding for Public Salary Caps in Private Employment Contracts and Aristotelian Ethics in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Philosophical Grounding for Public Salary Caps in Private Employment Contracts distinct from Aristotelian Ethics.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Philosophical Grounding for Public Salary Caps in Private Employment Contracts distinct from Aristotelian Ethics.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Utilitarianism suggests that actions should be taken to maximize overall happiness and well-being.
 By capping excessively high salaries and redistributing wealth, society could reduce poverty, improve public services, and enhance overall social welfare.